telus/tds-core/guide/contributing/developer-guide.md

 ### Accessibility

 Accessibility mindfulness is essential when building design system components.
-After making considerations such as:
+There are several experiences developers must take into account when developing components, such as:

 - Choosing which [semantic HTML elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantics_in_HTML) to use
 - Using `aria-` attributes only when absolutely necessary
 - Providing visible labels and visual focus states for interactive elements
 - Adapting spacing or font appearance to browser font configurations
 - Animations or reduced or omitted when environments are configured for [reduced motion][css-tricks-reduced-motion]
-- Visually hidden elements are also unreadable by assistive technology
-- Keyboard navigation is possible and meaningful
+- Whether assistive technology should be able to read intentionally hidden content
+- Keyboard navigation is possible, passing through elements in a consistent order (typically from left to right, top to bottom)
-- Voiceover tools can announce content or actions appropriately
+- Voiceover tools can announce content or actions appropriately, such as when an action toggles an adjacent element opened or closed, signalled by `aria-expanded`
+- Desirable areas of interactive elements can be focused using a screen magnifier; the focus area should not be a small corner of an element that isn't a clear label or actionable affordance

 There are many considerations and experiences outside the component's control, and they are within the scope of the consuming application.
 For this reason, it is important to provide accessibility guides since consuming the component alone does not guarantee the consuming application is accessible.
 Consider the following when writing helpful documentation:

 - Content supplied to the component in various languages, particularly English and French, should be within a recommended character length
-- If handling asynchronous content, assure loaded content is within close proximity to the initiating action area
+- If handling asynchronous content, ensure loaded content is within close proximity to the initiating action area
 - Props that modify the component in ways that directly affect assistive technology, such as heading levels, labels, or disabling of elements should be explicitly documented